 As the market starts to drop from the number 3 point, the more educated, smart money traders recognize that this could be a reversal or the beginning of a trading range, but at the very least, they are willing to sell down to the number 2 point again – which is exactly what we will do.
 This causes prices to drop back to the number 2 point – often breaching the number 2 point by a few pips.

 When do 123 Reversals occur?

 As I mentioned before, 123 reversals most often happen at areas of support and resistance.
 They happen after a good strong trend.
-They can happen on any time frame on any instrument.
+They can happen at any time frame on any instrument.
 On the shorter time frames (less than one hour), you have to watch continually or you will miss your opportunity.
 Often you can see one after a big news event.

 That’s why I prefer to trade hourly or higher.
-I day trade periodically and will watch the 5 minute and 15 minute charts, but I have a short attention span, so I’ve got to be in the right frame of mind to do that.
-I know folks that do it on the 1 minute charts and make lots of pips daily doing it.
+I day trade periodically and will watch the 5 minute and 15-minute charts, but I have a short attention span, so I’ve got to be in the right frame of mind to do that.
+I know folks that do it on the 1-minute charts and make lots of pips daily doing it.
 I just can’t concentrate that much for that long.
 That’s why trading is such a personal thing.
 You have to know your strengths and limitations to be a profitable trader.
 I tried to trade like someone else, but I couldn’t be profitable that way.
 That’s one of the things I learned early on from Winner’s Edge.

 I didn’t mean to digress into trader psychology, but in my opinion it’s the most important factor in trading success, so I thought it warranted a few words.

 I use three different entries for the 123.
 The first one is what I call “cheating the number 3 point”.
 The second is trading the “standard” break of the number 2 point and the third is to trade the retracement after the break of the number 2 point.
 My favorite entry is cheating the number 3 point as this can be done with very little risk, fairly large trade size and works quite well.